Mount Lofty, SA

 Where to cuddle a koala

 Cuddling a koala is a wildlife experience like no other.
-Here's where to experience the special moment for yourself.
+Here's where to experience this special moment for yourself.

 There’s only one country on Earth where you can cuddle a koala – Australia!
-This special wildlife experience is only available in select sanctuaries and wildlife parks, and visits are carefully monitored to protect the health and safety of the koalas.
-Whether you hold, hug or even eat breakfast with a koala, it's an experience you won't forget.
+This unforgettable wildlife experience is only available in select sanctuaries and wildlife parks, and visits are carefully monitored to protect the health and safety of the koalas.
+Whether you hold, hug or even eat breakfast with a koala, it's an encounter you won't forget.

 Here are a few of the best experiences on offer.